 Practitioners of both have reported similar benefits including relaxation, improvements in blood pressure, heart rate variability, increased empathy, greater ability to relate to others, self-acceptance and understanding.
 Regular practice can lead to relaxation, which alleviates symptoms related to insomnia, concentration problems, headaches, and any disease caused by stress.

 Transcendental Meditation (TM)

 - Developed by Maharishi Mahesh Yogi in the 1950s.

 - One of the most practiced meditation techniques.

 The Transcendental Meditation technique was developed by Maharishi Mahesh Yogi in India over 50 years ago.
 It has been taught to over six million people worldwide.
 It is reported to be one of the most widely practiced meditation techniques.

 The Maharishi gave spiritual instruction to thousands during his seven years of world travels beginning in 1958.
 TM became wildly popular in the 1960s and 70s.
 At this time, the Maharishi shifted to a technical rather than spiritual presentation.
-He began training teachers and creating a giant international organization.
+He began training teachers and created a giant international organization.
 By the early 2000s, the TM organization had grown to include educational programs, health products and other services.

-This specific form of silent mantra meditation can only be taught by certified teachers in a seven-step course.
+This specific form of silent mantra meditation can only be taught (supposedly) by certified teachers in a seven-step course.
 Maharishi explicitly said that mantras should not be spoken aloud, written down or assigned meaning.
 The guru passed away in 2008, but the TM organization is still going strong.

 TM is seen in vastly different ways, depending on who you talk to.
 It is considered to be religious by some and non-religious by others.
 It has been labeled a cult by some authorities and has been endorsed by celebrities from The Beatles in the sixties to Jerry Seinfeld today.